Monday 11 February 2013

 Future collaborators in the series will include Will Kidman (of Constantines, Woolly Leaves, and the Proud Mothers), Simone Schmidt (of Fiver, The Highest Order, and One Hundred Dollars), Matt Cully (of Bruce Peninsula), Misha Bower (of Bruce Peninsula), and Ryan Driver (of Ryan Driver, The Silt, and Deep Dark United).

 This entry was posted on Monday, February 11th, 2013 at 7:00 am and is filed under DiSC of the WEEK.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.